purplehazech/fluffy-broccoli/README.md

 will deploy this to a cloudfoundry instance.

 Run `docker run -ti --rm -p 8080:80 fluffy-broccoli` to run dockerized nginx exposing this on port 8080.

+Or just use rsync to send the files to a static webhost with `rsync -avzr --delete --progress dist/ example.com:/path/to/htdocs`.